 Also, the first thing that you'll notice if you moved to this neighborhood is that an astounding 4.3% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.8% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the President St / 7th Ave neighborhood should definitely be on your list of places to consider.

 Finally, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the President St / 7th Ave neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 99.6% of neighborhoods across the country.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 99.7% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the President St / 7th Ave neighborhood.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 68,792 people per square mile, it is more densely populated than 99.1% of America's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the President St / 7th Ave neighborhood is one of the most walkable neighborhoods in America.

-Also, a unique way of commuting is simply not to.
-And in the President St / 7th Ave neighborhood, analysis shows that 39.2% of the residents work from home, avoiding a commute altogether.
+A unique way of commuting is simply not to.
+And in the President St / 7th Ave neighborhood, analysis shows that 43.0% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 99.4% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the President St / 7th Ave neighborhood have a highly unusual car ownership.
-52.8% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the President St / 7th Ave neighborhood buck this trend.
+48.3% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 98.6% of U.S. neighborhoods.

 Did you know that the President St / 7th Ave neighborhood has more Ukrainian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.9% of this neighborhood's residents have Ukrainian ancestry and 7.3% have Russian ancestry.
+In fact, 5.2% of this neighborhood's residents have Ukrainian ancestry and 8.0% have Russian ancestry.

 President St / 7th Ave is also pretty special linguistically.
 Significantly, 1.3% of its residents five years old and above primarily speak Urdu, which is the national language of Pakistan, at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.

 The neighbors in the President St / 7th Ave neighborhood in Brooklyn are wealthy, making it among the 15% highest income neighborhoods in America.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 97.7% of the neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 97.9% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.